 Also, know how to use Self in Python by visiting the given link.

-In simple terms, a script is a simple program, stored in plain file text which contains Python code.
-The code can be directly executed by the user.
-A script is also called a top-level-program-file.
+In simple terms, a script is a simple program stored in plain file text which contains Python code.
+The user can directly execute the code.
+A script is also called a top-level program file.

-A module is an object in Python with random attributes that you can bind and reference.
+A module is a Python object with random attributes you can bind and reference.

 Is Python a Programming Language or a Scripting Language?

 Basically, all scripting languages are considered to be programming languages.
 The main difference between the two is that programming languages are compiled, whereas scripting languages are interpreted.

 Scripting languages are slower than programming languages and usually sit behind them.
 Since they only run on a programming language subset, they have less access to a computer’s local abilities.